reality/alsuti/README.md

 It's a really simple file upload and rehosting tool in the style of puush or transfer.sh, but you can just run it yourself without overcomplicating the whole situation..
-There is also a handy Firefox addon, which lets you right click an image to rehost it on an alsuti instance (just install  alsuti/firefox/alsuti_firefox_addon-0.0.2-an+fx.xpi and set the endpoint/api key in the preferences).
+There is also a handy Firefox addon, which lets you right click an image to rehost it on an alsuti instance.

+## Configuration

 To configure the application, you just need to set two environment variables (both the server and the client use these):